Here’s The Deal with Door-to-Door Pest Control

 How to Tell Fact from Fiction

 Is their logo and other branding consistent across all platforms (their website, trucks, emails, signs, contracts, etc.)?
+Big discrepancies usually indicate that the content was generated by an AI tool.

-Do their social media profiles show actual work, recent posts, someone who clearly knows what they're talking about?
 Are there Nextdoor or Reddit or Facebook group comments from your neighbors?
-What about word of mouth?
+Other word of mouth in the community?
 Reviews that trickle in over years, not hundreds that dropped in a single season?
-Those things are hard to fake.
-Not impossible anymore, but hard!
+These things are hard to fake.

 What we actually are